Combinational Circuits

 6. Encoder

 Converts one of 2ⁿ active inputs into an n-bit binary code.
+They take multiple inputs and compress them into a binary code.
 Opposite of a decoder; only one input should be active at a time.

 Conclusion